 1 pound fresh or frozen pizza dough

-1 tablespoon olive oil
+3 tablespoons olive oil

-6 tablespoons pesto
+6 tablespoons homemade or store-bought low-oil pesto

 1. Preheat pizza stone on a gas grill at medium, indirect heat (about 400 degrees F.) or over an indirect, medium-heat coal bed in a charcoal grill for 30 to 45 minutes.
-Dust a pizza peel with cornmeal.
+Dust a pizza peel with flour.
 Form dough into a large circle until it is 14 inches in diameter and set it floured-side down on the peel.

 2. Slide dough from the peel onto the very hot pizza stone and grill with the lid closed until lightly browned, about 12 minutes.
 Air bubbles may arise over the crust while it bakes, pop these with a fork to assure an even crust.
 Slide the peel back under the crust to get it off the stone and transfer to a wire rack.